 Standard Air Decompression Table

-A request for listing of repetitive groups for bottoms time 5 min has been requested.
+A request for listing of repetitive groups for bottoms time 5 min has been received.
 This is relevant for multilevel-dives.
 In rev A0 such groups have been identified for 5 min bottom time for table Depths 36, 39 and 42m.

 A "non" diving day (Serial 18) has been defined as as a surface interval of minimum 24 (Rev A9).
+There has been inconsistencies regarding maximum depth (6m or 9m) of "unlimited number" of repetitive dives (Serial 13 and 17, page 7), This has been corrected in Rev A11.

 The example (Serial 4) was not appropriately designed with respect to diving depth causing pO2 to be excessively high.
 The depth has been changed to avoid this concern (Rev A5)